Rural Resources Diner's Choice Program

 - Need: Many older adults are lacking proper nutrition, due to an inability to prepare food, lack of financial resources, depression due to social isolation, or general frailty associated with aging.

-- Intervention: The Diner's Choice meal program provides 12 coupons each month to older adults for local restaurants in two rural counties in Washington.
+- Intervention: The Diner's Choice meal program provides 12 coupons each month to older adults for local restaurants in three rural counties in Washington.

-- Results: Older adults in Pend Oreille and Stevens counties receive much-needed nutrition and social interaction, leading to healthier lives.
+- Results: Older adults in Ferry, Pend Oreille, and Stevens counties receive much-needed nutrition and social interaction, leading to healthier lives.

-In order to meet nutrition and social interaction needs of older adults in rural Pend Oreille and Stevens counties in Washington, the Tri-County Senior Nutrition Program implemented the Diner's Choice program for people 60 or older.
-(Diner's Choice is not offered in Ferry County, since people 60 or older can receive a free lunch at the Ferry County Memorial Hospital three days a week.)
+In order to meet nutrition and social interaction needs of older adults in rural Ferry, Pend Oreille, and Stevens counties in Washington, the Tri-County Senior Nutrition Program implemented the Diner's Choice program for people 60 or older.

 This program provides up to 12 Diner's Choice coupons per month, and each is worth one meal at a participating restaurant.
 Because the meals are provided on a pay-what-you-can-afford basis, no older adult goes hungry due to inability to pay.

-In 2019, there were 13 participating restaurants in the two counties.
+In 2019, there were 13 participating restaurants in the three counties.
 These restaurants have multiple menu options available for older adults, with each meal meeting at least one-third of the recommended daily nutritional needs.
 Older adults can meet up with loved ones and enjoy a meal at one of these restaurants.

 Funding for the Diner's Choice program comes from federal funds, participant contributions, grants, and fundraising.